mikelawrence/RPi-pHat-Thermocouple/README.md

 ### Input Power

-This pHat will safely power the Raspberry Pi and this board up to 650mA.
+This Hat will safely power the Raspberry Pi and this board up to 650mA.
 Keep in mind that 650mA is not enough for the minimum specified backpower of 1.3A.
 It is however enough to power (with room to spare) a Raspberry Pi Zero W with nothing else connected.
 The Barrel Jack will accept 6-11VAC or 6-17VDC.
 This input voltage is rectified and filtered and applied to a 5VDC Simpler Switcher module from Texas Instruments (LMZ21700).
-The output of this switcher is applied to the Raspberry Pi 5V through an ideal diode circuit which will prevent any problems when both the pHat and Raspberry Pi are powered simultaneously.
+The output of this switcher is applied to the Raspberry Pi 5V through an ideal diode circuit which will prevent any problems when both the Hat and Raspberry Pi are powered simultaneously.

 ### MAX31850K Thermocouple-to-Digital Converter